MSD to create 350 jobs at new Dublin plant

 The plant will be built on the site of its former women’s healthcare product business in Swords.

-MSD said the new facility will play a pivotal role in the manufacture of its biologics-based medicines, including in of immuno-oncology.
-The company expects to begin manufacturing in Swords in 2021.
+The MSD executive said the new biologics plant would be “built within the box” - ie within the footprint of the existing buildings on site with the exterior walls of the current units knocked down as that process is completed.

-MSD (Merck, Sharp & Dohme) said that the decision to locate the new facility in Ireland was testament to the talent of its Irish employees and reinforced the company’s commitment to Ireland.
+MSD said that the decision to locate the new facility in Ireland was testament to the talent of its Irish employees and reinforced the company’s commitment to Ireland.

 MSD announced the winding down of the women’s health operations in Swords site back in 2013 and it finally closed in September 2026.
 At its peak, the US group employed more than 570 people on the site, though this had dwindled to around 50 by the time the unit was shuttered.